Getting started with operational rules

 This section guides you through all the steps to work efficiently with Operational Rules.
 First there is an overview of the different stages of working with Operational Rules to establish an understanding of the whole process.
 After making sure that your network is ready for Operational Rules, you start by creating your first Operational Rule.
 An example of Operational Rule is provided which displays a message box and launches the calculator.

 Subsequently you learn how to make Operational Rules more efficient: such as adding packages or dependencies, advertising them, or configuring Operational Rules to adapt to your special requirements.

 If you require customized actions in addition to the predefined ones, the Adding custom operational rule steps topic describes how to add your own steps to Client Management.

-The Step Reference provides an explanation of all available steps listed by category.
+The Available steps for operational rule provides an explanation of all available steps listed by category.

 What is an operational rule?

 An Operational Rule executes one or multiple CM functions on specific devices or device groups in the defined order.